Mental Health Facilities Muskegon County, MI

 Brinks Crisis Residential

-Brinks Crisis Residential is a mental health facility in Muskegon County, MI, located at 1890 East Apple Avenue, 49442.
+Brinks Crisis Residential is a mental health treatment clinic in Muskegon County, Michigan, located at 1890 East Apple Avenue, 49442 zip code.
 Brinks Crisis Residential provides telemedicine/telehealth and residential treatment.
-Brinks Crisis Residential provides cognitive behavioral therapy, psychotropic medication and group therapy to young adults, seniors 65 or older and adults.
-Brinks Crisis Residential also supports clients referred from the court/judicial system, people with trauma and veterans.
-Some other services available at Brinks Crisis Residential include diet and exercise counseling, psychosocial rehabilitation services and chronic disease/illness management.
+Brinks Crisis Residential provides couples/family therapy, psychotropic medication and integrated dual diagnosis disorder treatment to young adults, seniors 65 or older and adults.
+Brinks Crisis Residential also supports veterans, people with PTSD and people with serious mental illness.
+Additional services provided by Brinks Crisis Residential consist of family psychoeducation, diet and exercise counseling and suicide prevention services.

 Learn More